UAE rains: 3 Filipinos die in floods, top Philippine official confirms

+At the event, a documentary showcased Bangabondhu Sheikh Mujibur Rahman's visit to the UAE in 1974 and his meetings with Sheikh Zayed Al Nahyan

-Three Filipinos were reported killed following the torrential rain that hit the UAE on Tuesday, a top Filipino labour official announced in Manila on Thursday.
+Three Filipinos were reported dead following the torrential rain that hit the UAE on April 16, a top Filipino labour official announced in Manila on Thursday.

 Taking to X, Hans Leo Cacdac, officer-in-charge (OIC) of the Philippine Department of Migrant Workers (DMW) said: “With extreme sadness, we report the death of 3 OFWs (overseas Filipino workers) during the flooding in the UAE.